 - Domio Wynwood is located among Wynwood hot spots featuring large apartment-style rooms with a spectacular rooftop pool.
-Read Domio Wynwood reviews here!
+Check rates and availability here!

 - Hyde Midtown Miami is a prime pet-friendly pick with a lovely spa.
 Check it out here!

 - Hampton Inn & Suites Miami Midtown is always a safe bet within walking distance of the Miami Design District.
-Check rates and read reviews here!
+Read customer reviews, check rates and availability here!

 If looking for more of a selection, I recommend checking out the countless hotels in Downtown Miami.
-Downtown is a quick and easy jaunt to Wynwood, a short distance from many of the city’s bucket list things to do in Miami, including South Beach and Little Havana’s Calle Ocho.
+Downtown is a quick and easy jaunt to Wynwood, a short distance from many of the city’s bucket list things to do, including South Beach and Little Havana’s Calle Ocho.